shcr4093/2201-Project/README.md

 # 2201-Project
 This is Shane's project for INFO 2201

-This project explores team and individual player performance from major trades from the 2000s to present.
+This project analyzes the short-term and long-term effects of two major NBA trades:
+1. **DeMar DeRozan ↔ Kawhi Leonard (2018)**
+2. **Shai Gilgeous-Alexander ↔ Paul George (2019)**

 Using Python and popular data science libraries, the analysis focuses on how each player perfromed post trade as well as their respecitve teams.

 The goal is to tell a data-driven story through clear visuals and well-organized insights that reveal how trades effect franchises